Alkimos Seawater Desalination

 The pipelines will be tunnelled deep underneath the seabed to avoid impacting the reef and marine life.

-Another important way we will reduce our impact on the environment is by minimising our construction footprint and revegetating areas within the Alkimos Water Precinct.
+Another important way we are reducing our impact on the environment is by minimising our construction footprint and revegetating areas within the Alkimos Water Precinct.

 We will also compensate for the unavoidable impacts of clearing vegetation by purchasing land outside the project area.
 For example, under the conditions of our State environmental approval, Water Corporation must acquire land that has at least twice the environmental value of land the proposal will impact.